-Both saunas and hot tubs are great for sharing a social experience.
+Saunas and hot tubs are both great for sharing a social experience.
 Sharing a sauna or hot tub with friends or family is a great way to unwind, bond, and spend time together.
 Saunas have been used for centuries to bring communities together and promote physical and mental wellness.

 While both a sauna and hot tub require ongoing TLC, the maintenance requirements of a hot tub are much greater compared to a sauna.
 An outdoor sauna will require occasional inspection and wood treatment to ensure it stands up to the elements.
 They’re very easy to care for.
 Hot tubs on the other hand require frequent monitoring and cleaning.

 The water should be periodically changed and the tub scrubbed down according to the manufacturer’s guidelines.
 Additionally, the water must be monitored for cleanliness, the water filters checked, cleaned, and replaced according to guidelines, and the tub should be covered when not in use.

 - Check out our full guide: How to Maintain a Hot Tub

 What about installation?
 Saunas and hot tubs come with some basic installation considerations that need to be taken care of.
 Most saunas require an electrical connection.
 However, if you plan to use a wood-burning stove instead of an electrical heater – then you can forget about an electrical connection.